christiskatsouris/Network-Analysis-R/README.md

 # Network-Analysis-R

+Teaching page (Drafted July 2022).

+### Course Overview:

+The main philosophy with this course is to combine traditional network analysis measures with more formal econometric specifications for modelling network data with emphasis on systemic risk and capturing spillover effects and financial interdependancies.
+The module will introduce state-of-the-art techniques and programming software capabilities for each theme covered in the Syllabus.

 # [A].
 Graph Centrality Measures

 Centrality measures are often used as a way to provide a statistical representation of how connected a node is and to access spillover effects within the network.
 The introduction of centrality measures can answer relevant questions within the framework of financial networks such as: "Who is the key player?" (see, [Ballester et al. (2006)](https://www.jstor.org/stable/3805930#metadata_info_tab_contents)), "What is the most vulnerable to economic shocks node?", or "What is the level of finacial connectedness of core versus periphery nodes in the graph?".
 Furthermore, [Drehmann and Tarashev (2013)](https://www.sciencedirect.com/science/article/pii/S1042957313000326), asks "Who is more systemically important the lender or the borrower in an interbank market transaction?".
 Therefore, the exact network topology at certain periods of time (e.g., such as periods of finacial turbulance or market exuberance) can amplify the transmission of financial contagion and thus is important to develop robust econometric methodologies for systemic risk monitoring.